Goh Jin Wei: 2015–2020

 In February 2015, Goh became the youngest-ever national winner at the age of 15 after defeating Lim Yin Fun in the final of the Kuala Lumpur Open.
-At the 2015 Southeast Asian Games, Goh won the bronze medal in women's singles event and a silver medal in women's team event.
-She won her first senior title, the Belgian International at the age of 15 by defeating Kirsty Gilmour in the final.
+At the 2015 SEA Games, Goh won the bronze medal in women's singles event and a silver medal in women's team event.
+She won her first senior title, the Belgian International, at the age of 15 by defeating Kirsty Gilmour in the final.
 She won her second senior title at the Vietnam International.

 In April 2016, she won the Orleans International.
 Goh was named in the Malaysian squad for the 2016 Uber Cup.
 She made her Super Series debut at the 2016 Australian Open where she defeated Michelle Li in the first round before losing to eventual champion, Saina Nehwal in the second round.
 In her first Grand Prix Gold tournament, Goh reached the final of the Indonesian Masters before losing to top seed, Busanan Ongbamrungphan.
 She then lost in the semifinals of the Thailand Open to the same opponent.
 In December 2016, she became national No. 1 shuttler for the first time in her career after surpassing Tee Jing Yi in BWF Ranking.

 In January 2017, Goh competed at the Malaysian Masters where she lost to Lee Chia-hsin in the second round after playing with an injury.
 She made her return at the Malaysia Open in April and was defeated in the second round by Chen Yufei.
 In July 2017, she reached the final of the Chinese Taipei Open where she lost to Saena Kawakami.
 At the 2017 SEA Games in August, Goh won all her matches in the women's team event.
 The team made it to the finals where they lost to Thailand, taking home the silver medal.
 In the women's singles event, Goh defeated her compatriot and senior, Soniia Cheah in the final, becoming the first Malaysian to win the women's singles gold medal since Wong Mew Choo in 2003.
-In September 2017, Goh reached the final of the Singapore International which she lost to Ruselli Hartawan.
+In September 2017, Goh reached the final of the Singapore International, which she lost to Ruselli Hartawan.

 In March 2018, she competed in her first All England Open but lost to Aya Ohori in the second round.
 In June 2018, she reached the quarterfinals of the Malaysia Open before losing to eventual winner, Tai Tzu-ying.
 In her World Championships debut, she lost to the reigning world champion, Nozomi Okuhara in the third round.
 At the Korea Masters in November, Goh lost in the semifinals to Li Xuerui.